-- h) The reserve strategy set out in section 11. - i) The outline capital budget in section 12. - j) All officers be instructed to exercise tight budgetary control.
-No over-spending of any 2023/24 departmental budget will be authorised and caution will be exercised in entering into expenditure which creates additional commitments in future years.
-The PCC will be kept fully informed of the financial position throughout the year. - k) In approving the budget, the PCC notes the Treasurer's comments in section 13 in respect of the robustness of the budget and the adequacy of reserves. - I) That the Medium-Term Financial Plan (MTFP) be reviewed and revised by 30th September 2023.
+- h) The reserve strategy set out in section 12. - i) The outline capital budget in section 13. - j) All officers be instructed to exercise tight budgetary control and individual budget holders should ensure compliance with financial regulations.
+Caution will be exercised in entering into expenditure which creates additional commitments in future years.
+The PCC will be kept fully informed of the financial position throughout the year. - k) In approving the budget, the PCC notes the Treasurer's comments in section 14 in respect of the robustness of the budget and the adequacy of reserves. - I) That the Medium-Term Financial Plan (MTFP) be reviewed and revised by 30th September 2023.
 As part of this, the business planning and budget setting process will be reviewed and improved. - m) Prior to April 2023, the Chief Constable will produce and agree with the PCC a detailed plan for the implementation of West Mercia Police element of the budget, including the delivery of the savings required to balance the budget.